 Cost avoidance occurs when a provider of services bills and collects a claim from a liable third party before sending the claim to Medicaid.
-The Cost Avoidance Unit (CAU) within the Department of Medicaid updates records to reflect Medicare and health insurance coverage in the Medicaid payment system so liable third parties are billed first.
-This activity resulted in approximately \$1 billion in savings in calendar year 2013.
+The Cost Avoidance Unit (CAU) within the Department of Medicaid updates records to reflect Medicare and health insurance coverage in the Medicaid insurance carrier.
+In these instances, the third party insurance information is not available until post-payment.
+For these claims, Ohio Medicaid uses a contracted vendor to conduct third-party liability (TPL) collection activities which collected \$59.2 million in calendar year 2014.